az-cat/HPC-Filesystems/GlusterFS-ARM/README.md

 * _Client Id_ : Enter the client ID.
 * _Client secret_ : Enter the created client secret.
 * _Tenant Id_ : Enter the Tenant id.
+* _Jumpbox Name _ : Enter the host name of jumpbox.
 * _Admin Username_ : This is the name of the administrator account to create on the VM.
 * _SSH Key Data_ : The public SSH key to associate with the administrator user.
 Format has to be on a single line 'ssh-rsa key'
 * _Storage Disks Size_ : Select the disks size from the dropdown.